MetaLang/d-articles/std variant is everything cool about d.md

 );
 ```

-And in a puff of efficiency, we've completely obviated all this machinery necessary to use `std::visit` and greatly
+And in a puff of efficiency, we've completely obviated all this machinery that C++ requires for `std::visit`, and greatly
 simplified our users' lives.
 As a bonus, this looks very similar to the built-in pattern matching syntax that you find
 in many up-and-coming languages, but implemented completely _in user code_.
 That's very powerful.

+<sup>_**Note:** Unlike the C++ version, the error message you get when you accidentally leave out a function to handle one of the types is atronomically better.
+[Check it out for yourself](https://run.dlang.io/is/ROA9Ac)._</sup>

 ## Other considerations

+If you'll indulge me for a moment, I'd like to argue with a strawman C++ programmer of my own creation so I can make a point.

-_"But you're cheating!
+> But you're cheating!
 You can just use the new `if constexpr` to simplify the code and cut out `make_visitor`
-entirely, just like in your D example!"_
+entirely, just like in your D example!

-Yes, that's true.
-However, for one thing, doing it that way is still more
-complicated and uglier than just passing functions to `visit` directly, and two, the D version would _still_ blow C++
-out of the water on readability.
+Yes, you _could_ use `if constexpr`, and Mr. Kline points this out in his article.
+However, there are a few problems with this approach which make it all-around inferior.
+One, this method is error prone and inflexible in the case where you need to add a new type to your variant.
+Your old code will still compile but will now be _wrong_.
+Two, doing it this way is still uglier and more complicated than just passing functions to `visit` directly.
+Three, the D version would _still_ blow C++ out of the water on readability.
 Consider:

 ```C++
 visit([](auto& arg) {